Sydney Film Festival

 The Sydney Film Festival is an annual competitive film festival held in Sydney, Australia, usually over 12 days in June.
 A number of awards are given, the top one being the Sydney Film Prize.

-As of 2023, the festival's director is Nashen Moodley.
+As of 2026, the festival's director is Nashen Moodley.

 History

+In 1950, representatives of film societies in New South Wales and Victoria met in Sydney to discuss setting up a non-competitive film festival based on the Edinburgh International Film Festival, which had been formed three years earlier, to bring foreign language films and minority appeal films to Australia as the films were not shown in many Australian cinemas.
+In January 1952, representatives from both states launched the first Australian film festival in the Melbourne suburb of Olinda, Victoria, connecting it with the annual meeting of the Australian Council of Film Societies.
+It was renamed the Melbourne Film Festival the following year.

-Influenced by the experience of Australian film makers with the Edinburgh Film Festival since 1947 and the festival connected with the annual meeting of the Australian Council of Film Societies held at Olinda in the Dandenong Ranges, Victoria in 1952, later Melbourne International Film Festival, a committee sprang from the Film Users Association of New South Wales to establish a film festival in Sydney.
+It was soon decided that one festival was not sufficient for all of Australia and a committee sprang from the Film Users Association of New South Wales to establish a film festival in Sydney.
 The committee included Alan Stout, Professor of Philosophy at The University of Sydney, filmmakers John Heyer and John Kingsford Smith, and Federation of Film Societies secretary David Donaldson.
-Under the direction of Donaldson, the inaugural festival opened on 11 June 1954 and was held over four days, with screenings at Sydney University.
+Under the direction of Donaldson, the inaugural festival opened on 11 June 1954 and was held over four days, with screenings of nine films at Sydney University.
 Attendance was at full capacity with 1,200 tickets sold at one guinea each.
+The films included Roberto Rosselini's Germany, Year Zero, Jacques Tati's Jour de fête and Heyer's The Back of Beyond.
+Over the next few years, a new director was appointed for each festival.
+In 1957, the festival was moved to Spring (October).